-Low Fidelity is a novel I’m currently writing and publishing in serialised form on Vantage Point, a magazine I launched in June 2014 on Apple’s iOS platform.
+Low Fidelity is a series of novels whose first volume — The Second Book of Changes — I’m in the process of finishing.
+Its first 23 chapters appeared in serialised form on Vantage Point, a magazine I published on Apple’s iOS platform from June 2014 to November 2016.
 It’s an ambitious project, set in a post-apocalyptic near future in the fictional Metropolitan Isle of Arslan.
 The main character is Bert Kay, a ‘cultural investigator’ working for the HLD (Historic & Literary Department).
 The novel opens with Bert Kay in the process of successfully closing an investigation against a mysterious group of terrorists, but when Bert starts noticing certain inconsistencies in the information he and his team recovered, he fears there may be a larger conspiracy at work.

 THE LONG ANSWER